-The TX BoS CoC Governance Structure consists of:
+The TX BoS CoC Governance Structure

 - CoC General Members: Anyone interested in ending homelessness who lives or works in the TX BoS CoC geographic area.

 - CoC Board: 15 member decision-making entity elected by the CoC General Members

 - Local Homeless Coalitions (LHCs): Local-level groups within the TX BoS CoC that make specific plans to end homelessness in their communities.

 - CoC Committees: Groups composed of CoC General Members that carry out the high-level work of the CoC.
 Committees ensuring that the CoC fulfills all of the requirements established by HUD.

 - CoC Collaborative Applicant: The agency that applies for CoC Program funds.
 In the TX BoS CoC, this role is filled by Texas Homeless Network.